hi-Kartik2004/php-login-auth/README.md

 *******************************************************************************
+# import database
-#import Sql database in phpmyadmin by clicking the import button on the header of phpmyadmin panel
+You can download the users_information sql file and import it into your phpmyadmin panel by clicking on the import button present on the panel header.

-or
+or run the following codes in console one after the other.

+CREATE DATABASE `community`;

 CREATE TABLE `users_information` (
   `id` int(11) NOT NULL,
   `first_name` varchar(255) NOT NULL,